metamageia/notes.gagelara/content/metamageia/articles/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions.md

 ```

 Before we break it down, pay special care to edit these specific lines:
-- `API_TOKEN_GITHUB: ${{ secrets.QUARTZ_REPO_PAT }}` If you named your PAT your repository secrets `QUARTZ_REPO_PAT` this can remain the same.
+- `API_TOKEN_GITHUB: ${{ secrets.QUARTZ_REPO_PAT }}` If you named your PAT in your repository secrets `QUARTZ_REPO_PAT` this can remain the same.
 If you gave it a different name, update it here.
-- `source_folder: '<PATH_TO_YOUR_SOURCE_FOLDER>'` Sets the path to the specific folder in your Obsidian vault repository created `index.md` in to be copied and pushed to the other repo.
+- `source_folder: '<PATH_TO_YOUR_SOURCE_FOLDER>'` Sets the path to the specific folder in your Obsidian vault repository (that you created `index.md` in) to be copied and pushed to the other repo.
 - `destination_repo: '<YOUR_USERNAME>/<QUARTZ-REPO-NAME>'` Should be updated to point at your Quartz repository so the workflow pushes the content to the correct location.
 - `user_email: '<YOUR_EMAIL>'`, `user_name: '<YOUR_USERNAME>'`, and `commit_msg: 'Update Quartz Website Content'` will set your identity and commit message when the workflow pushes to the destination repo.

-The structure is the same as the `deploy.yml` workflow we created earlier.
-As for what the job steps do:
+The structure is similar to the `deploy.yml` workflow we created earlier - it contains one or more Jobs, each of which contains one or more Steps.
+As for what the specific job steps do:
 - `Checkout` Sets up the virtual Ubuntu environment
 - `Check if Index.md exists` does a quick test to see if `index.md` exists in the content folder's root, and aborting the job if it doesn't exist.
 This prevents the workflow from pushing content without a valid index and breaking the website at deployment.
 - `Push Obsidan Content Folder` Then commits the verified (and optionally, filtered - see below) contents and pushes them to the destination Quartz repository, completely overwriting its `./content` folder.

 >Optional: You can remove specific files and folders by placing an `rm -rf` step *after* `Checkout` but *before* `Push Obsidian Content Folder`.
-This is especially useful if you're publishing your vault's root folder and want to filter out dotfiles or private folders:
+This is especially useful if you're publishing your vault's root folder and want to filter out dotfiles or private folders.
+In this example I'm removing the .obsidian and .github folders from the copied directory before pushing to Quartz:
 ```
 - name: Remove .obsidian and .github folders
   run: rm -rf .obsidian .github